Abigail Spanberger: Other actions

+Public image

+Very early in Spanberger's governorship, opinion polls showed that her job approval rating was fairly stable and similar to the average of previous Virginia governors.
+A poll by the Institute for Policy and Opinion Research at Roanoke College in early February showed that 53% of Virginians gave her high marks for her job performance, while 38% disapproved.

+By April, her approval rating had dropped significantly, with a Washington Post–Schar School poll finding that 47% of voters approved of Spanberger and 46% disapproved.
+This marked the worst net approval rating for a governor in the early months of their term in Washington Post polls since the early 1990s.
+Similarly, a State Navigate poll conducted on April 10–13 showed her net approval rating to be breaking even.
+But after the 2026 Virginia redistricting amendment, a Public Sentiment Institute poll found that 52% of voters approved of Spanberger and 41% disapproved, as in earlier polls.
+Her net approval rating fell back to -2% by July, according to a poll by Virginia Commonwealth University.

+In June 2026, Vox described Spanberger as polarizing, attempting to placate both businesses and Democrats, while being viewed negatively by Republicans.

 Political positions

 Spanberger positions herself as a moderate Democrat and has called herself a "passionate pragmatist".
-Virginia's NPR affiliate WCVE-FM called Spanberger's legislative voting record "typical in this highly partisan era" and said she has always voted for Biden's agenda while still being the fifth-most bipartisan House member when it came to cosponsoring legislation and opposing one of Biden's executive orders on immigration.
-In the 2019 Speaker of the United States House of Representatives election on the opening day of the 116th United States Congress, she voted for Representative Cheri Bustos, an Illinois Democrat, joining 11 other Democrats who did not back Nancy Pelosi.
+Virginia NPR affiliate WCVE-FM called Spanberger's legislative voting record "typical in this highly partisan era" and said she has always voted for Biden's agenda while still being the fifth-most bipartisan House member when it came to cosponsoring legislation and opposing one of Biden's executive orders on immigration.
+In the 2019 speaker of the United States House of Representatives election on the opening day of the 116th United States Congress, Spanberger voted for Representative Cheri Bustos, an Illinois Democrat, joining 11 other Democrats who did not back Nancy Pelosi.

 Abortion

 Spanberger supports abortion rights.
-She does not support any legislation that would restrict abortion, saying that the government should not "mandate a pregnancy".
+She opposed the U.S. Supreme Court's decision in Dobbs v.
+Jackson Women's Health Organization, overturning the right to abortion established by Roe v.
+Wade, saying that "it undermines the right to privacy and a woman's right to choose".
+She opposes legislation to restrict abortion, saying that the government should not "mandate a pregnancy".
 During her gubernatorial campaign, Spanberger said she would support a constitutional amendment to restore "the Roe standard" and that she supported Virginia's existing laws requiring minors seeking abortions to receive parental consent, and certain limitations on third-trimester abortions.